NAME

 When mecab is given as an unit, mecab command is called as a tokenizer for non-ASCII text.
 ASCII text is compared word-by-word.
 External mecab command has to been installed.

-If you give empty string like --unit=, cdif does not compare text in any way.
+If you give empty string like --unit=, or 0, cdif does not compare text in any way.
 You’ll still get colorization effect.

 • –mecab